Manastelavane2002/checkru/docs/CODE_GUIDELINES.md

 - SSR pages are configured/ accessed from `src/pages`

 - Components are divided into four sub-categories

   - `src/components/global` - All the common global components used in the PWA.
 Eg `Button`
   - `src/components/hoc` - HOC components used to optimize existing components.
 Eg `AuthContainer`
   - `src/components/modules` - Components sepcific to a specific module
   - `src/components/pages` - Page containers that recieve the props from SSR.
+  - `src/api` - Contains API management functions

 - For storing data, the application uses context.
 (Read more)[https://react.dev/reference/react/useContext]

   - All contexts are defined in `src/context`.

 - Helper functions are defined in `src/utils`.
 Eg. `src/utils/string-functions`.